maazkhandev75/RailSync/README.md

 ## ✨ Features

-- **User Authentication**: Users can sign up, log in, and manage their accounts securely.
+- **User Authentication 🔐**: Users can sign up, log in, and manage their accounts securely.
-- **Ticket Booking**: Users can search for trains, view schedules, and book tickets.
+- **Ticket Booking 🎟️**: Users can search for trains, view schedules, and book tickets.
-- **Admin Panel**: Administrators have access to manage trains, stations, schedules, and user data.
+- **Admin Panel 🔧**: Administrators have access to manage trains, stations, schedules, and user data.
-- **Database Integration**: Utilizes a Microsoft SQL Server database to store and retrieve train, station, schedule, and user information.
+- **Database Integration 💾**: Utilizes a Microsoft SQL Server database to store and retrieve train, station, schedule, and user information.
-- **Responsive Design**: The website is designed to be accessible and usable across different devices and screen sizes.
+- **Responsive Design 📱💻**: The website is designed to be accessible and usable across different devices and screen sizes.
-- **Sessions**: Sessions are implemented for user and admin authentication.
+- **Sessions 🛡️**: Sessions are implemented for user and admin authentication.
 You can check the session status by:
   - `/sessionCheckUser`
   - `/sessionCheckAdmin`
-- **Database Status**: Database status routes are also implemented to reconnect or check the connection with the database hosted on cloud.
+- **Database Status 🗄️**: Database status routes are also implemented to reconnect or check the connection with the database hosted on cloud.
   - `/checkDatabaseConnection`
   - `/connectDatabase`

-- **Working Contact Form**: The users can send their query and it will be recieved on your gmail after configuring nodemail object by simply entering `your-email` and `16-digit AppPass`
+- **Working Contact Form ✉️**: The users can send their query and it will be recieved on your gmail after configuring nodemail object by simply entering `your-email` and `16-digit AppPass`

 ## 🛠 Technologies Used